Lars Miedema

-Lars Miedema (born 6 March 2000) is a Dutch professional footballer who plays as a forward for Tercera División club Vélez CF. He is the brother of Arsenal W.F.C. player Vivianne Miedema.
+Lars Miedema (born 6 March 2000) is a Dutch professional footballer who plays as a forward for Vierde Divisie club VV Berkum.
+He is the brother of Manchester City W.F.C. player Vivianne Miedema.

 Career

 Born in De Wolden, Miedema grew up in the town of Hoogeveen.
 After playing for Jong PEC Zwolle, he joined FC Den Bosch in September 2019.
 He made his debut for the club on 20 September 2019 in a 4–0 win at home to MVV Maastricht.

-In January 2021, he signed for Spanish side Vélez CF.
+In January 2021, he signed for Spanish side Vélez CF. However, he only stayed in Spain until the summer, returning to the Netherlands with SC Genemuiden.
+In 2022, he joined DVS '33, scoring two goals in 10 league games, before joining VV Berkum in January 2023.

 Personal life

-His sister is fellow professional footballer Vivianne Miedema, who plays for FA WSL club Arsenal and the Netherlands women's national football team.
+His sister is fellow footballer Vivianne Miedema, who plays for FA WSL club Manchester City and the Netherlands women's national football team.
 He and his sister both support Feyenoord.